vmware-archive/airwatch-sdk-ios-swift-sample/README.md

 * AWSDK.framework

 ### Run the Sample App
 The AirWatch SDK is implemented in this project.
-After the AirWatch SDK libraries are added, build the an IPA file and upload the build to the AirWatch Console.
+After the AirWatch SDK libraries are added, build an IPA file and upload the build to the AirWatch Console.

 #### Create an SDK Profile
 Configure the default SDK settings or create an SDK profile in the AirWatch Console to set the correct payloads for the app.